Tesla Robotaxi: Public and media reception

 The launch of the robotaxi service was met with a polarized reaction.
 Early riders posted numerous videos to social media praising the experience as "smooth" and "the future."

 However, mainstream media coverage and industry analysts were more critical.
 The focus was often on the numerous documented driving errors, the long-delayed launch, and the gap between Musk's promises of full autonomy and the reality of a service requiring human oversight.
 Many outlets discussed concerns surrounding public deployment of the technology.

-Regulatory Response
+Regulatory response

 Videos of the robotaxis' performance issues that circulated online caught the attention of U.S. federal regulators.
 On June 23, 2025, one day after the service launched, the National Highway Traffic Safety Administration (NHTSA) said, "NHTSA is aware of the referenced incidents and is in contact with the manufacturer to gather additional information."

+On September 3, 2026, NHTSA opened Audit Query AQ26002 into Tesla's self-certification that the Cybercab complies with applicable Federal Motor Vehicle Safety Standards after the vehicle entered paid service in Austin.

 Competitive landscape

-Tesla's Robotaxi service enters a market where competitors like Waymo (owned by Alphabet Inc.) have been operating for a longer period.